CompPhysics/MachineLearning/doc/LectureNotes/intro.md

 ## Learning outcomes

 This course aims at giving you insights and knowledge about  many of the central algorithms used in Data Analysis and Machine Learning.
-The course is project based and through  various numerical projects, normally three, you will be exposed to fundamental research problems in these fields, with the aim to reproduce state of the art scientific results.
+The course is project based and through  various numerical projects and weekly exercises you will be exposed to fundamental research problems in these fields, with the aim to reproduce state of the art scientific results.
 Both supervised and unsupervised methods will be covered.
-The emphasis is on a frequentist approach, although we will try to link it with a Bayesian approach as well.
+The emphasis is on a frequentist approach with an emphasis on predictions and correaltions.
+However, we will try, where appropriate, to link our machine learning models with a Bayesian approach as well.
 You will learn to develop and structure large codes for studying different cases where Machine Learning is applied to, get acquainted with computing facilities and learn to handle large scientific projects.
 A good scientific and ethical conduct is emphasized throughout the course.
 More specifically, after this course you will

 - Learn about basic data analysis, statistical analysis, Bayesian statistics, Monte Carlo sampling, data optimization and machine learning;
 - Be capable of extending the acquired knowledge to other systems and cases;
 - Have an understanding of central algorithms used in data analysis and machine learning;
-- Understand linear methods for regression and classification, from ordinary least squares, via Lasso and Ridge to Logistic regression;
+- Understand linear methods for regression and classification, from ordinary least squares, via Lasso and Ridge to Logistic regression and Kernel regression;
 - Learn about neural networks and deep  learning methods for supervised and unsupervised learning.
 Emphasis on feed forward neural networks, convolutional and recurrent neural networks;
 - Learn about about decision trees, random forests, bagging and boosting methods;
 - Learn about support vector machines and kernel transformations;
-- Reduction of data sets, from PCA to clustering;
+- Reduction of data sets and unsupervised learning, from PCA to clustering;
 - Autoencoders and Reinforcement Learning;
 - Work on numerical projects to illustrate the theory.
 The projects play a central role and you are expected to know modern programming languages like Python or C++ and/or Fortran (Fortran2003 or later).

-## Prerequisites
+## Prerequisites and background

 Basic knowledge in programming and mathematics, with an emphasis on linear algebra.
-Knowledge of Python or/and C++ as programming languages is strongly recommended and experience with Jupiter notebook is recommended.
+Knowledge of Python or/and C++ as programming languages is strongly recommended and experience with Jupyter notebooks is recommended.
 Required courses are the equivalents to the University of Oslo mathematics courses MAT1100, MAT1110, MAT1120 and at least one of the corresponding computing and programming courses INF1000/INF1110 or MAT-INF1100/MAT-INF1100L/BIOS1100/KJM-INF1100.
 Most universities offer nowadays a basic programming course (often compulsory) where Python is the recurring programming language.
+We recommend also refreshing your knowledge on Statistics and Probability theory.
+The lecture notes at https://compphysics.github.io/MachineLearning/doc/LectureNotes/_build/html/intro.html offer a review of Statistics and Probability theory.

 ## The course has two central parts

 1. Statistical analysis and optimization of data
 2. Machine learning

-These topics will be scattered thorughout the course and may not  necessarily be taught separately.
-Rather, we will often take an approach (during the lectures and project/exercise sessions) where say elements from statistical data analysis are mixed with specific Machine Learning algorithms.

 ### Statistical analysis and optimization of data